andrewgodwin/arcdiscvist/README.rst

 ::

-    arcdiscvist volumes
+    arcdiscvist volumes [<LABEL>]

 Lists all volumes the system knows about along with basic details.
+Provide a label to just see details about a single volume.

 destroyed